 I made that kind of mistake, more than once, by shame, by cowardice, by misplaced respect toward my superiors, or by sheer laziness.
 I paid the price, and others paid it too.
 If you deeply fear that you won’t be able to maintain order in your class after the school director has abolished the detention system, ask yourself who will pay the price if you are right.
 As a matter of fact, there are different ways to enforce the school regulation, but it’s absolutely mandatory that you know exactly what kind of punishment you can decide or not.
 And it’s essential that you are fully ready, mentaly and legaly, to make the required decisions.
 If the school director doesn’t give you a satisfactory answer on how to maintain order, his own incompetence puts everyone in danger: the teachers as well as the children.
 You have the right and the duty to share your concern.

-During the last training session at Demonstration School, I said a few things that were not obvious at all, and certainly not easy to do.
+During a training session at Demonstration School, I said a few things that were not obvious at all, and certainly not easy to do.
 And still no one reacted.
 A handful of the teachers who had attended my presentation asked me very relevant questions, but only when the presentation was over and everyone else had left the room.
-It’s sad, because the constructivists technics we try to implement do have some serious drawbacks, even though they may be very relevant at the same time.
+It’s sad, because the constructivists techniques we try to implement do have some serious drawbacks, even though they may be very relevant at the same time.

 For instance, project-based approaches are generally time-consuming.
 They require a lot of preparation, and it’s easy to simply forget the curriculum, when you spend too much time on the making of a video or a scale model.

 But they also have some major advantages.
 They are meaningful.
 The students have the opportunity to do things by themselves, instead of just pretending to understand what the teacher says.
-The projects can strongly increase their motivation.
+Projects can strongly increase their motivation.
 They are complex tasks and train the students in many skills, including the most important, such as critical thinking or creativity.

 I have some experience, so I can anticipate some of my students’ concerns.
 However, my experience isn’t absolute.
 I cannot anticipate all the problems that can occur in your specific practice as a teacher.
 But only your practice actually matters, not my past successes or mistakes.
 It’s impossible for me to know your real needs if you don’t tell them.
 Don’t see your adviser or your trainers as some kind of superbeings.
 None of them is a genious archmaster of teaching.
 In my case, I would add that my knowledge, as far as I am knowledgeable in pedagogy, is mostly the result of my mistakes and my past suffering.
 My knowledge is nothing more than the small glimpses of wisdom that allowed me to survive in a hostile environment.